 Sports Massage can also be used for general relaxation for those who prefer a deeper massage.

-Our Sports Massage Therapist, Simon Squires holds his clinics at Gateway House on a Monday evening and a Friday afternoon.
+Our Sports Massage Therapist, Simon Squires holds his clinics at Gateway House on a Monday evening.
 If you would prefer a Physio Led Deep Tissue Massage then our chartered Physiotherapist Ciara Morville holds a Tuesday and Thursday daytime clinic at Gateway House.